 Direct-Feed Low-Activity Nuclear Waste

 As originally envisioned, the Hanford Vit Plant would treat high-level and low-activity radioactive waste simultaneously.
-To begin treating waste as soon as practicable, the U.S. Department of Energy developed a sequenced approach that would treat low-activity waste first, as soon as 2022.
+To begin treating waste as soon as practicable, the U.S. Department of Energy developed a sequenced approach that would treat low-activity waste first, by the end of 2023.

 The sequenced approach is called direct-feed low-activity waste, or DFLAW.
 This approach sends low-activity waste from the tank farms directly to the Low-Activity Waste (LAW) Vitrification Facility.
 To accommodate DFLAW, a new Effluent Management Facility (EMF) will be built at the Vit Plant.
 Several of the infrastructure facilities will be modified to handle the capacity reductions needed to support the LAW Facility and EMF only, instead of the entire Vit Plant complex.